CJHJW/EECS398-Final-Project/index.markdown

 Overall, **85.08%** accuracy is not perfect for prediction model.
 But **0.93** AUC indicates excellent performance, with the model having a high ability to distinguish between classes.
 The final model now is more confident and accurate in ranking match outcomes.

 ### **Feature Importance**

+In the logistic regression model, after regularizing each variable, the feature coefficients become comparable.
+A positive coefficient increases the probability of winning, while a negative one decreases it.
+Moreover, the larger the absolute value of a coefficient, the greater its influence on the predicted probability.
+Therefore, we interpret feature importance based on the magnitude and sign of these coefficients.

 Below shows each feature's importance for the base model and the final model:

 <img src="assets/base_fi.png" alt="feature importance" style="width:100%; max-width:600px;">